 As noted above, the SG500 can be remotely controlled.
 Whether you opt for the factory remote control, or you build one, there is one important caveat.
 Power for the remote control is taken from a four pin header plug.
 Pin four of that header plug is supply voltage.
 Although that pin is protected by an internal 5 amp fuse, if you short the pin to ground, a circuit trace will fail before the fuse opens.
 Thus, extra care needs to be taken to make sure this pin is not shorted to ground as the repair is both tedious, and time consuming.
 It's expensive too if the factory does the work!

-Tokyo Hy-Power has filed for bankruptcy, and appears to be gone forever.
+Tokyo Hy-Power has filed for Chapter 7 bankruptcy, and appears to be gone forever.
 Replacement parts for their amplifiers, especially ones using the proprietary THP-120 finals, may soon become nonobtainium.
 This makes purchasing used examples highly questionable.

 Odds & Ends